 Two Fold clothing line embraces the philosophy of slow fashion and slow living movements.
 The North Carolina-based brand founded by Morgan Wagstaff aims to offer the curated collections of upgraded basic and smart wardrobe pieces, with a focus on social and environmental consciousness.
 Created in small batches, Two Fold capsule collections will be showcased twice a year, and available online made-to-order.

-To celebrate the launch of the very first Two Fold clothing collection, we talked to creator Morgan Wagstaff who after years of working in fashion, realized she doesn’t believe in practices of industry that in process of generating wealth is exploiting employees and using poor-quality fabrics harmful for environment.
+To celebrate the launch of the very first Two Fold clothing collection, we talked to creator Morgan Wagstaff who after the years of working in fashion, realized she doesn’t believe in practices of the industry that in process of generating wealth is exploiting employees and using poor-quality fabrics harmful for environment.
 This, and the desire for creation was the reason to build something she believes in- her own sustainable womenswear line.
-In interview below, she advises us on “how to be a conscious consumer”, speaks about the challenges of being a small business owner and how she spends those precious leisure moments between managing her labor of love- Two Fold.
+In the interview below, she advises us on “how to be a conscious consumer”, speaks about the challenges of being a small business owner and how she spends those precious leisure moments between managing her labor of love- Two Fold.

 ∼ If you could describe your label in three words, what would they be: “Functional.
 Feminine.
 Playful.” ∼